gyandeeps/grouch/README.md

 test files when running the tests.
 Important thing to note here is that from the source folder it will ignore all the files which have a `.min.js` extension.

-After running the top command, in side your project base you would see `_SpecRunner.html` for your jasmine run and you should see `coverage` folder.
-Inside coverage folder, you would see `index.html`. which has your code coverage stats.
+After running the top command, in side your project base you would see `_SpecRunner.html` for your jasmine run, `eslintReport.html` for the Javascript lint for the srcFiles and you should see `coverage` folder.
+Inside coverage folder, you would see `index.html`,which has your code coverage stats.

 Now you can use `_SpecRunner.html` to run your test in different browsers but in the future we would integrate `karma` to automatically run these test for you in different browsers.

+All the boolean options can be turned off by using the prefix `--no-`.
+Example `--no-lint`, `--no-coverage`.

 **Note:** This project automatically loads `jquery 1.11` version before your `mocks`, `src` and `test` files.
 If you project has jquery built into it then it will override the 1.11 version with your version.